Davis United World College Scholars

 About the Davis UWC Scholars Program

 Philanthropist Shelby M.C.
 Davis founded the Davis UWC Scholars program in 2000.
-Her aim for the program, as it states on the website, is to “advance international understanding through education.”
+His aim for the program, as it states on the Davis UWC Scholars program website, is to “advance international understanding through education.”
 The Davis UWC Scholars Program has grown over the past decade into the largest international scholarship program for undergraduates in the world.
-In order to receive a Davis Scholarship, UWC graduates must choose one of the designated Davis partner schools and be accepted into the school on their own merits.
+To receive a Davis Scholarship, UWC graduates must choose one of the designated Davis partner schools and be accepted into the school on their own merits.
 Whitman is proud to be a Davis UWC Scholar partner school.
 For more information on Davis UWC Scholarships at Whitman College, contact the Office of Admission.

 Whitman's Davis UWC Scholars are a cohesive group and are an active and vital part of our campus culture.
 They are united by their shared backgrounds and their interest in bringing the values of the UWC movement to their college campus, and serve as a network of support for each other and as a source of inspiration and information to new students.

 About the United World Colleges